Otisdev95/Task-Manager-CLI/README.md

 # Task Manager CLI Tool

 <h3>
-    Hello everyone 👋 In this project, i have built a simple Task Manager CLI (Command Line Interface) tool.
-This means i used commands to Create, View, Update, or Delete your todos.
+    Hello everyone 👋 in this project, i have built a simple Task Manager CLI (Command Line Interface) tool.
+This means i used commands to Create, View, Update, or Delete my todos.
 </h3>

 <p>